 - An electrician at power production and transmission companies

-- In the company manufacturing electrical appliances and equipment
+- In the company manufacturing electrician appliances and equipment

 - Refiners etc.

-For students graduating ITI electrical some well – know government recruits are:
+For students graduating ITI electrician some well – know government recruits are:

 - State electricity board